GaaneshT/tp/docs/UserGuide.md

 - Removes all matching tags from all student records.
 - If a tag does not exist in any student record, it will be ignored.
+- At least one TAG must be included for the command to work.

 **Examples**: